ironsheep/P2-BLDC-Motor-Control/DEVELOP.md

 Go to the project [Releases page](https://github.com/ironsheep/P2-BLDC-Motor-Control/releases) expand the **Assets** heading to see the demo-archive-set.zip file link.
 Click on it to download the .zip file.
 Unpack it and move the files into your project.

-## Add Steering and Config Objects to your P2 Project

-The objects provided by this project read a user configuration to determine how to cinfiugure themselves.
+The objects provided by this project read a user configuration to determine how to configure themselves.
 You'll first adjust this file to describe your setup.
 Then you'll include the motor/steering objects you need into your top-level file.

 Lastly you'll start the objects and then add your drive code and any sensor code you wish to use.

-### Adjust config file to your desired configuration
+## Adjust config file to your desired configuration

 Edit the user configuration file and adjust the settings to describe the configuration you will be using.